 Marreau

-of Rob Farrow, a founder member of Frayed Knot Theatre Company.
+Monsieur Hemlock Marreau and his associates are the creation of Rob Farrow, a founder member of Frayed Knot Theatre Company.

-from the 21st to 24th April 2004 at The Court Theatre, Pendley,
+was performed at The Court Theatre, Pendley, Tring.

 The Marreau plays to date are :

-| Clicking on any of the titles above will allow you to
+Clicking on any of the titles above will allow you to download a .pdf file of the entire play

-download a .pdf file of the entire play The script for the ninth Marreau play, Marreau and the Terror of Tring is NOW AVAILABLE |
+The script for the eleventh Marreau play, Marreau and the Killer Rabbit is NOW AVAILABLE

-common, each episode is also written to stand alone as an individual play,
+Although the Marreau plays form a sequence with several characters in common, each episode is also written to stand alone as an individual play, where no prior knowledge of the protagonists, nor of earlier events is required.

 (Reproduced by kind permission of Hemel Hempstead Gazette)